wazuh/wazuh-documentation/source/wazuh-agent/wazuh_agent_package_aix.rst

       # rpm -e wazuh-agent

 There are files marked as configuration files.
-Due to this designation, the package manager doesn't remove those files from the filesystem.
-The complete files removal action is a user responsibility.
-It can be done by removing the folder ``/var/ossec``.
+Due to this designation, the package manager does not remove those files from the filesystem.
+The complete file removal action is on user's responsibility.
+It can be done removing the folder ``/var/ossec``.